 Here at Mentorloop, we often hear of a mentor being referred to as a coach and vice versa and it’s completely understandable why.
 They are both motivated to make an impact on somebody else’s life either professionally or personally.
 However, we believe there are a number of key differences between the two and the distinction is worth making.
-We’ve compiled a list of what we believe are some of the key differentiators:
+In this post, we share a list of what we believe are some of the key differentiators:

 #1 — Money